wontheone1/nb-statistics/README.md

 In wholesale mode, 3rd column has options,
 In retail mode, 5th column has options (size and color).

-The output files("out-file-retail.csv" or "out-file-wholesale.csv")
+The output files("retail-output.csv" or "wholesale-output.csv")
 have new size and color columns.